Last year, I stumbled across an article on Fool.com with this headline:

 leverage to generate an attractive return, the odds are

-7. When you’re investing “house” money.
+definitely NOT in your favor. - When you’re investing “house” money.
 When you’re reinvesting your cashflow.
 This would be our third step in our Cashflownaire Plan.
 An example would be using your cashflow to buy toll position

 businesses.
 This is obviously after you’ve paid off all your debt.